Entropy (S) and Microstates

 Worked Example: Combustion of Methane

 Interpretation: The negative result confirms the qualitative prediction.
-Three moles of reactant gas are consumed but only one mole of product gas is formed (alongside a liquid).
-This net reduction in gaseous moles decreases the dispersal of matter, lowering entropy.
+Three moles of reactant gas are consumed while forming only one mole of product gas (alongside liquid water), decreasing the dispersal of energy.